opentargets-archive/platform-app/src/public/common/Table/README.md

 # Open Targets Table Component

 API documentation for the Table Component.
+There are two table components that you can use depending on your use case: `Table` and `DataTable`. `Table` is ideal to be used with server side pagination, whether index based or cursor based. `DataTable` is a thin wrapper around `Table` that is useful for client side pagination, that is, when you have all the data readilty available.

 ## Examples